 Ecuador's relationship with water is very particular.

-In these areas, the availability of water is very low, if not nonexistent.
+Despite this, in these areas the availability of water is very low, if not nonexistent.